pareen1504/SportsNetwork/README.md

 # Sports Network App

-The `Sports Network` App provided all the sports feed with most recent on the top.
+The `Sports Network` App provides all the sports feed with most recent on the top.
 <br>
 <br>
 *What the sample looks like:*<br>

 <img src="https://github.com/pareen1504/SportsNetwork/assets/13451186/16638005-fe9c-4b00-bd22-cc9dda8ea0b3" alt="home_screen" width="30%">
 <img src="https://github.com/pareen1504/SportsNetwork/assets/13451186/705409ac-cfd0-43d5-910c-e60aee58a149" alt="feed_screen" width="30%">

 <br>
 <br>

 For convenience, the `:common` module has been added, which contains utilities, extension functions and compose elements used in most projects and the `:common:palette` module which contains themes, styles, colors for the project.